 Paal Fredrik Skjørten Kvarberg

-I am a doctoral research fellow in philosophy at the University of Oslo, and in the academic year of 2024-2025 I am a recognised student at the University of Oxford.My PhD research project is a part of the interdisciplinary Modeling Human Happiness project aiming to develop models of well-being for psychometric construct validation and data interpretation for policy evaluation.Over the past years I have led several research and innovation projects, including projects on learning, judgement and decision-making.Scroll down for a brief overview of me and my projects.
+I am a doctoral research fellow in philosophy at the University of Oslo, and in the academic year of 2024-2025 I am a recognised student at the University of Oxford.My PhD is part of the interdisciplinary Modeling Human Happiness project aiming to develop models of well-being for psychometric construct validation and data interpretation for policy evaluation.
+I am also a member of the Science and Democracy Research Group at the University of Oslo, and a visiting student at the Uehiro Oxford Institute.Additionally, I am the project leader of a project on judgemental forecasting and decision making, and a project aiming to develop AI-based technology for learning and reasoning.Scroll down to learn more about me and my projects.
 Click on the links in the header for more details.Contact me at paalfredrikskjorten(at)gmail.com or +47 971 15 840.

 About me

 I have a masters degree in philosophy from the University of Bergen and have studied social science and computational linguistics at the University of Oslo.
 In 2020 I co-founded Disputas, a startup working to develop software for learning and critical thinking.My research interests revolve around the practical preconditions for informed and rational public debate.
-This has expanded my core research interests to several topics in the cognitive sciences, including informatics and AI, psychology, informal logic and linguistics.In my PhD project I analyse the concepts of health and well-being in the context of priority setting in politics and health care.
+This has expanded my core research interests to several topics in the cognitive sciences, including informatics, AI, psychology, informal logic and linguistics.In my PhD project I analyse the concept well-being in the context of priority setting in politics and health care.
 I am also the project leader of an empirical research project which investigates the link between judgemental forecasting and political decision making.
 I believe that good judgement is a skill that can be learned with deliberate practice guided by formative assessments, and have done research into the effects and preconditions of practice and feedback in qualitative subjects.I spend most of my time doing research or working on other projects.
 However, I also enjoy trail running, skiing and curating spotify playlists.
 See the 'other' page for more on this.

 Ongoing Projects